Sargunan1213/SafeZone-React-App/README.md

 Step 3: Run $ npm start

 ## Overview of Routes in Express Server
+* If testing on Postman you will need to install the Google Chrome Postman Interceptor, enable cookie interceptor in Postman, and add the domain of the App to the interceptor

 * POST /signUpUser
   * Add a user in the user table